 Water

 New arrivals who live in apartments or villas will typically not need to arrange a water connection.
 The monthly bill will usually be equally divided between all apartments or villas in a building or complex.
 Expats who need to arrange service connection or change their details can visit their local waterworks office.
-They will have to bring their bank account details or credit card and passports.
+They’ll have to bring their bank account details, credit card, and passports.

 Bins and recycling